nightroman/PowerShellTraps/PowerShell.exe/Version-scriptblock-host-problem/README.md

 - *Test.1.works.in.any.host.ps1* - `PowerShell {...}` works in any host.
 - *Test.2.works.in.ConsoleHost.ps1* - with `Version` it works in *ConsoleHost* but fails in others.
 - *Test.3.fails.in.DefaultHost.ps1* shows that `PowerShell -Version 2 {...}` fails in *DefaultHost*.
+- *Test.4.fails.in.PowerShell.job.ps1* shows that `PowerShell -Version 2 {...}` fails in a PowerShell job.